 - 1 box of white cake mix – You can use lemon cake mix to boost the flavor profile.

-- 18 ounces of blueberries – Approximately 1 quart or 2 pints or 4 cups.
-Wash them and drain them before using.
+- 18 ounces of blueberries – Approximately 1 quart or 2 pints or 4 cups of fresh berries.
+Wash them and drain them before using them.

 - 2 to 4 tablespoons of sugar, more or less – It all depends on the sweetness of your berries.